b2net/Stochastic_processes/random_walk/README.md

 Submitted : Fri, May 29 2015 by Lukas Borke

 Input:
-- FALSE: number of simulated time points
+- N: number of simulated time points
 - StartVal: Starting value for X_0

 Example: